D3lux3/ReaktorBirdnest/README.md

 Web application that display's contact information of pilots, who have flew their drone's in 100 meter no-fly-one for 10 minutes.
 My solution for the pre-assignment is live and link to it is **[HERE](https://reaktorbirdnest.herokuapp.com/)**.

 #### Technologies:
-1. Typescript for the backend and polling service
+1. Typescript for the backend and polling service.
-2. PostgreSQL for the database
+2. PostgreSQL for the database.
-3. React with Typescript for the frontend
+3. React with Typescript for the frontend.
-4. Docker and docker-compose for the containers
+4. Docker and docker-compose for the containers.

 ## Project structure